Incandescent light bulb: Coiled coil filament

 To improve the efficiency of the lamp, the filament usually consists of multiple coils of coiled fine wire, also known as a coiled coil.
-Light bulbs using coiled coil filaments are sometimes referred to as 'double-coil bulbs'.
+Light bulbs using coiled coil filaments are sometimes referred to as double-coil bulbs.
 For a 60-watt 120-volt lamp, the uncoiled length of the tungsten filament is usually 22.8 in, and the filament diameter is 0.0018 in.
-The advantage of the coiled coil is that evaporation of the tungsten filament is at the rate of a tungsten cylinder having a diameter equal to that of the coiled coil.
-The coiled-coil filament evaporates more slowly than a straight filament of the same surface area and light-emitting power.
-As a result, the filament can then run hotter, which results in a more efficient light source while lasting longer than a straight filament at the same temperature.
+The advantage of the coiled coil is that there is less flow of gas in the bulb along the surface of the filament wire itself.
+Instead, gas only flows around the outside of whole coiled coil form, reducing both evaporation of the material and heat loss from the wire.
+The coiled-coil filament evaporates more slowly than a straight filament of the same surface area and light-emitting power, meaning the bulb lasts longer.
+The increased heat retained in the filament means that it runs hotter, which results in a more efficient light source.

-Manufacturers designate different forms of lamp filament with an alphanumeric code.

 Electrical filaments are also used in hot cathodes of fluorescent lamps and vacuum tubes as a source of electrons or in vacuum tubes to heat an electron-emitting electrode.
 When used as a source of electrons, they may have a special coating that increases electron production.